 Data to Eurostat, EU Commission Services, EEA, Copernicus.

 The Norwegian Inspire data sets are to serve EU bodies and communities, such as Eurostat, EU Commission Services, European Environment Agency (EEA) and Copernicus services, particularly the Copernicus in-situ (Corda) system.
-Through 2019 the Norwegian Mapping Authority has had contact with representatives for the above mentioned services.
-Their signals om priority Inspire data are valuable, as efforts then may focus on covering priority needs with these bodies and communities.
+Through 2019 and 2020 the Norwegian Mapping Authority has had contact with representatives for the above mentioned services.
+Their signals about priority Inspire data are valuable, as efforts then may focus on covering priority needs with these bodies and communities.
 In this work Norway will have a particular focus on delivering data that fulfils user requirements, e.g. on data quality.

 National geospatial strategy and action plan.